One Arm Push Up Progression: One Arm Push Up

 • Gluteus

-The easiest skill in one arm push up progression is a knee plank on elbows.
-You will progress through standard push ups all the way up to one arm push up at the end.
+The easiest skill in the push up progression is a knee plank on elbows.
+You will progress through standard push ups all the way up to push up at the end.

 When you are starting out you can easily determine what your starting point is.
 Once you determine which exercise you can do 3 sets for 5-8 reps this is your starting point.
 So, you can start from the exercise you are able to do and work yourself up the progression.